How to obtain Residency, Citizenship and a Second Passport

 Documents “a”, “b”, “c” and “d” (from the list in the previous chapter) need to be Apostilled in your home country (if your country is part of the Apostille Treaty: the United States, for example, is part of it).
 An Apostille is a simple stamp, which you obtain locally, at a state office.

-If your documents come from a country that is NOT part of the Apostille Treaty (such as Canada, for example), the documents need to be stamped at the competent Uruguayan consulate (the consulate in the country where the document was issued).
+If your documents come from a country that is NOT part of the Apostille Treaty (eg Canada), the documents need to be stamped at the competent Uruguayan consulate (the consulate in the country where the document was issued).
 The stamping procedure is called “legalization” and all consulates are familiar with it.
-After you identify the competent Uruguayan consulate, call them and explain that you will send documents for legalization.
-They will ask you to send the documents, a check/money order for the legalization fee, and a self-addressed stamped envelope to return the documents to you.

 After you file your application at the NMO, your file will go through several stages.
 We ́ll monitor the process, and provide answers to the NMO on routine questions they sometimes have on your Proof of Income (PoI).
 The NMO may request an update on the PoI halfway through the process, to make sure that you still have means to support yourself.

-Permanent Resident status is usually granted within 12 to 18 months (average).
+Permanent Resident status is usually granted within six to twelve months (on average).
 In the meantime, you will be a “Temporary Resident”, with a Uruguayan National Identification Card (“cédula de identidad”) from the beginning, and as such, you may stay in the country indefinitely (or come and go), and even bring your household goods import tax free.

 After you obtain Permanent Resident status, you are issued the definitive identification card.